French Polynesia country brief

 The Australian Consul-General in Noumea is accredited to French Polynesia, and Australia has an Honorary Consul based in Papeete.

 Relations between Australia and French Polynesia improved markedly after France ended its nuclear testing program in 1996.
 Australia provides up to $1 million annually to fund vocational training and tertiary degrees in Australia for students from New Caledonia, French Polynesia and Wallis and Futuna.
-Since 2007, Australia has awarded 17 scholarships to French Polynesian students.
-Their scholarships are focused on employment needs in tourism and hospitality, natural and physical sciences, engineering, management and commerce international relations and trade, information technology and specialised English language training.
+Since 2007, Australia has awarded 20 Australia Awards Scholarships to French Polynesian students.
+The scholarships are focused on employment needs in tourism and hospitality, natural and physical sciences, engineering, management and commerce international relations and trade, information technology and specialised English language training.

 Visa waiver arrangements negotiated by Australia and France in 1998, and a working holiday-maker arrangement with France from 1 January 2004, have also been beneficial in promoting two-way exchange.